-- 3.2.3.1 The playing space shall be of any shape, as long as the minimum size is defined by a rectangle not less than 14m long, 7m wide and 5m high, but the 4 corners may be covered by surrounds; for wheelchair events, the playing space may be reduced, but shall not be less than 8m long and 6m wide; for Masters events, the playing space may be reduced, but shall not be less than 10m long and 5m wide. - 3.2.3.2 The following equipment and fittings are to be considered as part of each playing area: The table including the net assembly, printed numbers identifying the table, flooring, umpires tables and chairs, score indicators, towel and ball boxes, surrounds, boards on the surrounds indicating the names of players or Associations, and small technical equipment which shall be fitted in a way that does not affect play. - 3.2.3.3 The playing area shall be enclosed by surrounds about 75cm high, all of the same dark background colour, separating it from adjacent playing areas and from spectators. - 3.2.3.4 In World, Olympic and Paralympic title competitions the light intensity, measured at the height of the playing surface, shall be at least 1500 lux uniformly over the whole of the playing surface and at least 1000 lux elsewhere in the playing area; in other competitions the intensity shall be at least 1000 lux uniformly over the playing surface and at least 600 lux elsewhere in the playing area.
+- 3.2.3.1 The playing space shall be of any shape, as long as the minimum size is defined by a rectangle not less than 14m long, 7m wide and 5m high, but the 4 corners may be covered by surrounds; for wheelchair events, the playing space may be reduced, but shall not be less than 8m long and 6m wide; for Masters events, the playing space may be reduced, but shall not be less than 10m long and 5m wide. - 3.2.3.2 The following equipment and fittings are to be considered as part of each playing area: The table including the net assembly, printed numbers identifying the table, flooring, umpires tables and chairs, score indicators, towel and ball boxes, surrounds, boards on the surrounds indicating the names of players or Associations, and small technical equipment which shall be fitted in a way that does not affect play. - 3.2.3.3 The playing area shall be enclosed by surrounds, about 75cm high which shall be a minimum of 50cm and a maximum of 100 cm in height, all of the same dark background colour, separating it from adjacent playing areas and from spectators but corners may be left open. - 3.2.3.3.1.
+If LEDs (Light emitting diodes) and similar devices are used on surrounds, these shall not be so bright as to disturb players during the match and shall not change when the ball is in play. - 3.2.3.4 In World, Olympic and Paralympic titles events as well as in other major events, competitions the light intensity, measured at the height of the playing

-- 3.2.3.5 Where several tables are in use, the lighting level shall be the same for all of them, and the level of background lighting in the playing hall shall not be greater than the lowest level in the playing area. - 3.2.3.6 The light source shall not be less than 5m above the floor. - 3.2.3.7 The background shall be generally dark and shall not contain bright light sources or daylight through uncovered windows or other apertures. - 3.2.3.8 The flooring shall not be light-coloured, brightly reflecting or slippery and it shall be resilient; the flooring may be rigid for wheelchair events. - 3.2.3.8.1 In World, Olympic and Paralympic title competitions the flooring shall be of wood or of a brand and type of rollable synthetic material authorised by the ITTF. - 3.2.3.9 Technical equipment on the net assembly shall be considered part of it.
+- surface, shall should be at least 1500 lux 1800 Lux EV (vertical) and 2000 Lux EH (horizontal) uniformly over the whole of the playing surface and playing area and at least 1000 lux elsewhere in the playing area; and at least 1000 Lux over tables in the warm-up and practice hall. in other competitions the intensity shall be at least 1000 lux uniformly over the playing surface and at least 600 lux elsewhere in the playing area. - 3.2.3.5 Where several tables are in use, the lighting level shall be the same for all of them, and the level of background lighting in the playing hall shall not be greater than the lowest level in the playing area. - 3.2.3.6 The light source shall not be less than 5m above the floor. - 3.2.3.7 The background shall be generally dark and shall not contain bright light sources or daylight through uncovered windows or other apertures. - 3.2.3.8 The flooring shall not be light-coloured, brightly reflecting or slippery and it shall be resilient; the flooring may be rigid for wheelchair events. - 3.2.3.8.1 In World, Olympic and Paralympic title competitions the flooring shall be of wood or of a brand and type of rollable synthetic material authorised by the ITTF. - 3.2.3.9 Technical equipment on the net assembly shall be considered part of it.